-These funds are a benefit of the traditional E-rate application process.
+These funds are a new benefit of the traditional E-rate application process.
 It is expected that the Form 471 window will open in January 2016 for the 2016 funding year, which will be the first time these funds will be available.

 Schools or districts should launch the planning process now to help ensure proper procurement processes.
 As a part of the procurement, the filing of a Form 470 will be required and evaluated.
 The deadline to file a Form 470 will be determined by the final Form 471 window opening date for the funding year.
-The properly submitted Form 470 and any required RFP (procurement document) must be filed to include at least a 28-day waiting period prior to selecting a vendor.
+The properly submitted Form 470 and RFP (procurement document) must be filed to include a 28-day waiting period prior to filing the next form in the process the Form 471.
 The Form 471 must be filed within the USAC/FCC determined Form 471 Filing Window.